dunglas/mercure/spec/mercure.md

 If `mercure.publish` is not defined, or contains an empty array, then the publisher **MUST NOT** be authorized to dispatch any update.
-Otherwise, the hub **MUST** check that every topics of the update to dispatch matches at least one of the topic selectors contained in `mercure.publish`.
+Otherwise, the hub **MUST** check that every topic of the update to dispatch matches at least one of the topic selectors contained in `mercure.publish`.

 If the publisher is not authorized for all the topics of an update, the hub **MUST NOT** dispatch